hzm628/2048-undo/README.md

      my tests.

-## Overview of each of the classes in your code, and what their function is in the overall game.
+## Overview of each of the classes and what their function in the overall game

   Run2048: it contains the run() method to actually execute the program and display the JFrames.